Vacancy: Postdoctoral research fellow

 Positioned at the intersection of academia, industry, international organisations and government, the nature of the work is computational and practical.
 The successful applicant will be engaged on novel research lines and may be involved in collaboration with industry in projects related to smart cities.

-Candidates should have a computational affinity and a PhD degree (e.g. in computer science, geographical information science, geomatics, architecture, or another relevant field of study), preferably with a demonstrated track record (in terms of publications/impact and/or other forms of output such as development of tools).
+Candidates should have a computational affinity and a PhD degree (e.g. in computer science, geographical information science, geomatics, architecture, mechanical engineering, or another relevant field of study), preferably with a demonstrated track record (in terms of publications/impact and/or other forms of output such as development of tools).

 The Lab will provide a motivating, conducive, and flexible environment to explore the research fellow’s interests and build skills required for future career steps.